Developer: Polyphony Digital

 When you think of racing games most older gamers will think of Gran Turismo: Graphics that push the current generation to its limit, ultra-realistic physics, and cars that drive like their real-life counterparts to a T. Just when we thought racing couldn’t get any better than Gran Turismo 4 for the PS2 back in 2005 Gran Turismo 5 rolls along on the PS3.

 Some problems do pop up right from the start when buying a car since there are frequent loading screens between screens and the car info isn’t displayed right.
 It scrolls across the bottom and you can only view the car if you click on it and have it load.
 There is no full detail spec sheet mainly due to the fact that you can’t upgrade your cars.
 Yeah, guys sorry.
 In the “demo” version of Gran Turismo 5, you just buy your cars and race as is.
-I have no idea is Polyphony is completely stripping this idea since it is also missing in the PSP Gran Turismo as well.
+I have no idea if Polyphony is completely stripping this idea since it is also missing in the PSP Gran Turismo as well.

-Once you buy your car (there are about 80 or so cars if you get the free Spec III update) you can go into your garage and sell cars from here as well as viewing them.
-Gone is the whole car wash thing, for now, but some sort of virtual tour of the car would have been nice as well as be able to use all the items in the car (cmon you want ultra realism right?)
+Once you buy your car (there are about 80 or so cars if you get the free Spec III update) you can go into your garage and sell cars from here as well as view them.
+Gone is the whole car wash thing, for now, but some sort of virtual tour of the car would have been nice as well as being able to use all the items in the car (cmon you want ultra realism right?)
 Once you get into the event menu you can see the requirements for entering and these are limited to certain types of cars.
-Once you start racing you should get third or better to earn credits to buy more cars, rinse and ad infinitum.
+Once you start racing you should get third or better to earn credits to buy more cars, rinse, and ad infinitum.
 While this sounds dull each car handles surprisingly different and the AI is a really nice challenge.
 However, the usual time limits are set WAY too tight and are almost impossible to beat even when driving with the guideline and not crashing.

 When you actually start driving you’ll notice just how tight the controls are.
 You really like your turning a wheel thanks to the great analog stick of the DualShock 3 and the great vibration feature.
-Every car also sounds the same and amazing in dash cockpit view (the first time in Gran Turismo) is beautiful, but I just wish you could turn the driver’s head around.
+Every car also sounds the same and the amazing in-dash cockpit view (the first time in Gran Turismo) is beautiful, but I just wish you could turn the driver’s head around.
 There aren’t too many tracks to drive on, but there are a lot of familiar ones all the way back to the first game 12 years ago.

 If you want to talk about aesthetics the game looks stunningly real.
 You can’t really tell the car apart from something I real life and the tracks all look amazing, but I know I can look better and I hope the graphics engine I boosted a little for the final release.

-While there are many flaws, and things missing, such as the driving tests, upgrades; there are a lot of things not improved like the super strict time limits, plus sometimes the game just is too real to be fun.
-Other than that for about $25, you can really have a good racer that will last you awhile or if you are a die-hard Gran Turismo fan this will tide you over until the final release.
+While there are many flaws, and things missing, such as the driving tests, and upgrades; there are a lot of things not improved like the super strict time limits, plus sometimes the game just is too real to be fun.
+Other than that for about $25, you can really have a good racer that will last you a while or if you are a die-hard Gran Turismo fan this will tide you over until the final release.